immersiveciv/multimc-client/README.md

-# multimc-client
+# Immersive Civ - MultiMC Instance
-The MultiMC Client for Immersive Civ
+The MultiMC Instance for Immersive Civ